barrucadu/lookwhattheshoggothdraggedin.com/posts/knowledge-of-the-future-of-the-universe.markdown

     and immediate recognition of key [abbr:npc "NPCs"].
 ---

+A homebrew skill I gave one of my Call of Cthulhu players after they decided to become friendly with a time-traveller.
 This probably works best for pulp games.

 At will, any suitable Mythos entity can impart memories of the future to a character.
 The information is instantly learned, but causes a